Four commitments for a church that look & acts like Jesus.

-- We listen attentively to neighbors and news, trusting that the Holy Spirit is acting around us.
+- We listen attentively to God, neighbors, and news, trusting that the Holy Spirit is acting around us.

-- We continually look for new opportunities and fresh ways to proclaim the Good News in our neighborhoods.
+- We continually look for new opportunities and fresh ways to proclaim the Good News in our neighborhoods and networks.

 - We try new things and intentionally learn from success and failure, watching for God to make all things new.